Shine Lawyers Main Logo

 Construction injury compensation

-If you are injured on a construction site you may be able to claim accident compensation.
-Accident and injury compensation is awarded to cover lost earnings, medical costs and personal loss.
+The construction industry includes site preparation, construction, alteration or demolition of buildings or other structures.
+If you’re you are injured in an accident in a construction, you may be able to claim for injuries to cover lost earnings, medical costs and personal loss.

 • Faulty lifts